AttaMishwani/Figma-Project/README.md

-Here's a basic structure for your README.md file for the Smart Home Application project:
+It seems like the formatting may not be coming through correctly.
+Here's a cleaned-up version for your GitHub README that should display better:

 ````md
 # Smart Home Application